Prenuptial (Prenup) Agreements Solicitors

 Family Law and Prenuptial Agreements

-Prenuptial Agreements are not enforceable under UK family law but that does not mean they are worthless.
+Prenuptial Agreements are not enforceable under English family law but that does not mean they are worthless.
 Even though they are not legally binding, providing both parties have been honest with the financial information they disclosed when it was written, and entered the agreement without being forced or coerced, a judge will usually uphold the details of a prenuptial agreement in a divorce.

 What Prenuptial Agreements Cover